-Stress can cause you to lose sleep.
-Lack of sleep is also a key cause of stress.
+Stress can not only cause you to lose sleep, but lack of sleep is a key cause of stress!
 This cycle causes the body to get out of whack and only gets worse with time.
 Reduce your afternoon caffeine intake, spend time each day exercising, and try turning the TV off early.
 Instead of watching the news or binge-watching a new show, read a book.

 3. Take Deep Breaths